-SOC240, Criminology (3 credits)
+SOC\240, Criminology (3 cr.)

 The course examines the nature and cause of crime, approaches to the study of crime, and its treatment and prevention.
 The sociology of criminal law and the nature of criminal behavior are also examined.
-Prerequisite: Eligible for ENG101-ALP, ENG101E or ENG101.
+Prerequisites: Eligible for ENG\101-ALP, ENG\101Eor ENG\101.
+(Prerequisite updated October 2015, to add ENG\101-ALP) (Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)
+Eligible for ENG\101-ALP, ENG\101E or ENG\101.

-Digital Arts/Multimedia (DGA)
+DIGITAL ARTS/ MULTIMEDIA (DGA\)

-DGA101, Intro. to Digital Arts (3 credits)
+DGA\101, Introduction to Digital Arts (3 cr.)

-A hands-on introduction to the field of digital multimedia that integrates text, images, graphics, sounds, video, and animation in an interactive computer environment.
+A hands-on introduction to the field of digital multimedia which integrates text, images, graphics, sounds, video, and animation in an interactive computer environment.
 Students will learn about multimedia technology, terminology, production techniques, and software.
 Production work will include an introduction to multimedia authoring.

-DGA110, Computer Graphics (3 credits)
+DGA\110, Computer Graphics (3 cr.)